earthly/website/blog/_posts/2023-05-29-data-pipelines-with-airflow.md

 )
 ~~~

-As you can see below, `web_server_log.txt` file has been downloaded
+As you can see below, `web_server_log.txt` file has been downloaded:

 <div class="wide">
 ![web_server_log.txt]({{site.images}}{{page.slug}}/RISGSc5.png)